 2.13.
 Installation in VMware#

-If UCS is installed as a guest in VMware, theoption must be selected as the Guest operating system (UCS is based on Debian but the templates for Debian cannot be used).
+If UCS is installed as a guest in VMware, select the optionas the Guest operating system, because UCS is based on Debian.

 The Linux kernel used in UCS includes all the support drivers necessary for